 4 Ways to Leverage the Great Resignation to Grow Your Credentialing Program

-Did you know that a record-breaking 40+ million people quit their job in 2021?
-With monumental shifts in the workforce and education due to COVID-19, learners and educators alike are demanding tools and platforms that promote deep knowledge attainment to offer more equity in the classroom, upskill their workforce, help retain talent, and more.
+With monumental shifts in the workforce and education due over the last three years, learners and educators alike are demanding tools and platforms that promote deep knowledge attainment to offer more equity in the classroom, upskill their workforce, help retain talent, and more.

-How can you take advantage of the Great Resignation in 2022 to help reskill and upskill those trying to navigate their career paths?
-In a recent webinar, BenchPrep CEO Ashish Rangnekar shared 4 ways you can leverage the tailwinds created by the Great Resignation to grow your credentialing programs.
+How can you take advantage of the opportunity at hand to help reskill and upskill those trying to navigate their career paths?
+In this blog, you'll learn 4 ways you can leverage the tailwinds created by the Great Resignation to grow your credentialing programs.

 Before we dive in, let's level-set on some terms: for the purposes of this blog, we will be referring to certificates, certifications, and licenses as "credentials".
 This is an umbrella term that can also encompass things like diplomas and degrees.
 However, we will not be focusing on diplomas or degrees in this blog.
 With that, let's get to the four ways!